Questions & Answers About Small Modular Reactors

 NuScale Power was originally financed by a collection of strategic partners and capital venture investors.
 In October 2011, Fluor Engineering became the majority investor and a key strategic partner for engineering, procurement and construction services.
-To date, Fluor has invested over $170 million in NuScale in addition to leveraging Fluor’s international resources and experience with the existing nuclear fleet.
+As of the end of 2016, Fluor has invested over $170 million in NuScale in addition to leveraging Fluor’s international resources and experience with the existing nuclear fleet.

 Flour is an excellent company who is very experienced in nuclear plant construction.

-This is a realistic time line under the current design and permitting process.
-However, this is way to long.
-It is very likely that by 2025 Japan, China, and/or India will have sold dozens of SMRs!
+This is a realistic timeline under the current design and permitting process.
+However, this is way too long.
+It is very likely that by 2026 Japan, China, and/or India will have sold dozens of SMRs!
 We need to fast track the development of SMRs.

 3. The NuScale design includes many innovations—is this intellectual property being protected?

 NuScale has been actively pursuing patent protection for the many innovations contained within our design.
-In a recent press release, we announced that more than 100 patents are now in force or pending in 17 North American, European, or Asian countries.
+More than 350 patents are in force or pending in 19 North American, European, or Asian countries.
 The number of patent filings continues to increase as innovative engineering solutions are developed throughout the plant design.